Robert Sidney Maxwell: Early life

 Robert Sidney Maxwell was born in Danville, Kentucky on November 11, 1911, to William Samuel Maxwell and Ida Maxwell.
 The Handbook of Texas Online claims a birth date of November 26, 1911.

 His middle name was a reference to Albert Sidney Johnston, a Confederate States of America commander.
 William Maxwell was a Methodist minister and moved frequently to lead different congregations.
 Despite living in several different cities in Kentucky, the family persisted long enough in Fort Thomas, Kentucky to allow Maxwell a full four years at Highlands High School.
 He lettered in three sports, acted in the theater, joined several social clubs, and studied the Bible.

 Career

 Maxwell first attended Kentucky Wesleyan College in 1930, where he majored in history and chemistry.
 He played center on the school basketball team and graduated in 1934.
 He enrolled at the University of Cincinnati as a graduate student and earned his master's degree in 1937.
 Next he taught high school and coached basketball in Alexandria, Kentucky.

 Maxwell joined the US Army after 1941.
 Trained as a company commander, he entered World War II after the Normandy Invasion.
 He was stationed in the Netherlands and Belgium.
+He became a captain.